MENU

 Click here for position description.

-Applications are open until Friday 18 April.
+Applications are open until Sunday 31 August.
 Please include a cover letter, addressing the key selection criteria and an updated copy of your resume via jobs@vsk.org.au.
 We will review applications as they are received.

-Permanent part time – three days per week
+Permanent part time – 0.8 FTE

 Click here for position description.

-When applying, please include a cover letter, addressing the key selection criteria and an updated copy of your resume via jobs@vsk.org.au.
+Applications are open until Monday 1 September.
+Please include a cover letter, addressing the key selection criteria and an updated copy of your resume via jobs@vsk.org.au.
 We will review applications as they are received.